Image SEO: How to optimize your alt text and title text

 What does the ‘keyphrase in image alt attributes’ check in Yoast SEO do?

 The keyword in image alt attributes assessment in Yoast SEO includes two checks: a) if there are images in your post and b) whether these images have an alt text with the focus keyphrase.
-Firstly, you should always think about adding images to your posts and pages, as these make your content more descriptive and appealing.
-But by also adding alt text to your images, you provide users of screen readers and search engines with a textual description of what’s on that image.
-This improves accessibility and if you include your keywords, your chance of ranking in image search too.
+Firstly, you should always consider adding images to your posts and pages, making your content more descriptive and appealing.
+But by adding alt text to your images, you provide screen readers and search engine users with a textual description of what’s on that image.
+This improves accessibility, and if you include your keywords, your chance of ranking in image search also increases.

-We’re definitely not saying you should spam your focus keyphrase into every alt tag.
-You need good, high-quality, related images for your posts, where it makes sense to have the focus keyword in the alt text.
+We’re not saying you should spam your focus keyphrase into every alt tag.
+You need good, high-quality, related images for your posts, where having the focus keyword in the alt text makes sense.
 Here’s Google’s advice on choosing a good alt text:

-When choosing alt text, focus on creating useful, information-rich content that uses keywords appropriately and is in context of the content of the page.
-Avoid filling alt attributes with keywords (keyword stuffing) as it results in a negative user experience and may cause your site to be seen as spam.
+When writing alt text, focus on creating useful, information-rich content that uses keywords appropriately and is in context of the content of the page.
+Avoid filling alt attributes with keywords (also known as keyword stuffing) as it results in a negative user experience and may cause your site to be seen as spam.

 Assessment scores

-If your content has more than 4 images, you’ll only get a green bullet if the percentage of images with the keyphrase in the alt text falls within 30 and 70%.
+If your content has more than four images, you’ll only get a green bullet if the percentage of images with the keyphrase in the alt text falls within 30 and 70%.
 When you use the keyphrase in more than 70% of your images, your bullet will turn orange to prevent you from keyword stuffing.
-If you have Yoast SEO Premium or Yoast SEO for Shopify, the plugin will also take synonyms you’ve added to your keyphrase into account.
+If you have Yoast SEO Premium or Yoast SEO for Shopify, the plugin will also consider synonyms you’ve added to your keyphrase.

 Buy Yoast SEO Premium now!